VHF - UHF Diplexer

 See photos 5, 6, 7 and 8.
 The blue line shows the waveforms cutoffs.

-This was done to reduce the waveform for the cut-off on the VHF side.
+After this was done it reduced the waveform for the cut-off on the VHF side.
 On the VNA it changed from -33.64dB to -62.32dB by adding this wire.
 The UHF side had no problem.

 Once fully assembled you should end up like the picture of photo 1.